justpy-org/justpy/docs/tutorial/pushing_data.md

 3. However, each user has their own browser tab open.
 Also, the same user may have several browser tabs and windows open.
 4. There is therefore a one to many relation between `wp` and browser tabs and windows. `wp` may be rendered in many different tabs and windows (this is true for any instance of the class `WebPage`).
 5. Each time an instance of `WebPage` is rendered in a browser tab, JustPy creates a websocket connection (channel) between the tab and the sever.
 Therefore, an instance of `WebPage`, such as `wp`, may have many different websockets associated with it, one for every open tab that has `wp` rendered in it.
 JustPy keeps track of all open websockets
-6. The `update()` method when applied to the page, retrieves all open websockets associated with the specific WebPage instance and uses them to change the specific browser tab they connect with.  `wp.update()` therefore updates all browser tabs that were rendered using wp.
+6. The `update()` method when applied to the page, retrieves all open websockets associated with the specific WebPage instance and uses them to change the specific browser tab they connect with.  `wp.update()` updates all browser tabs that were rendered using `wp`.

 In JustPy, all the above is done by the framework without any need for developer intervention.
 What you need to remember is simply this: If requests from any number of users were returned the same instance of `WebPage`, any update to this instance will change the content for all these users.

 In our case, calling `wp.update()` will update all users since all requests result in wp being rendered (the function clock_test always returns `wp`).

 It is important to remember that the update method is a coroutine and must run in the asyncio loop that the server runs on and therefore user functions that await this method must also be coroutines and defined using async.
 Once `justpy` has been called, the loop the server is running on can be accessed via `JustPy.loop` in case you need to do something more complex.
-Also `asyncio.get_event_loop()` should work if you haven’t initiated other loops.
+Also `asyncio.get_event_loop()` will work if you haven’t initiated other loops.

 If the previous paragraph reads like gibberish to you, I apologize.
 Explaining Python's asyncio is beyond the scope of this tutorial.
 If you don't need to develop applications that scale, don't worry about it.
 Just use the examples as templates.

 Let's review the program in detail.
 First, we create `wp` and `clock_div` as global variables.
 Then we define the coroutine `clock_counter`.
 It runs an infinite loop.
 The first line of the loop sets the text attribute of `clock_div` to be the current time and date (formatted to look a little nicer).
 The second line uses the JustPy helper utility `run_task` to run the coroutine update (it in fact schedules the coroutine to run as soon as possible).
 The third line causes `clock_counter` to suspend running for 1 second in a non-blocking way (all other coroutines can run while `clock_counter` sleeps).

 Next, we define the coroutine `clock_init` (it could be just a regular function since it does not await any coroutine in this specific case).
 We will see in a second how this function will be used.
 All it does is run `clock_counter` once the server loop is up and running.

 The last coroutine we define is `clock_test`.
 This is the function that handles all web requests.
 It just returns `wp` (it doesn’t need to be a coroutine in this case, it would work as a regular function since it does not await any coroutines).

 The last line is the call to `justpy`.
 The keyword parameter `startup` allows us to designate a function to run once the server loop has been initiated.
 We cannot designate `clock_counter` as the startup function because the server is locked until the startup function terminates and `clock_counter` never terminates.

-!> When a JustPy event handler finishes running and returns `None`, JustPy calls update on the WebPage instance in which the event occurred.
-That is why the content in browser tabs gets updated after events automatically.
-If you don't want the page to update, return `True` or anything else from the event handler.
+!> When a JustPy event handler finishes running and returns `None`, JustPy calls the `update` method of the WebPage instance in which the event occurred.
+That is the reason that content in browser tabs gets updated after events automatically.
+If you don't want the page to update, return `True` or anything except for `None`.

 ## Collaborative Editor

 Run the following program:

 ```python